Section 1. NAME. The name of this corporation is Open Source Initiative.

 Section 5.
 ELECTION, DESIGNATION, AND TERM OF OFFICE.

-(a) Commencing with the term starting April 1, 2013, each director shall be designated by a resolution of the board as serving either a three year term or a one year term.
+(a) Commencing with the term starting April 1, 2015, each director shall be designated by a resolution of the board as serving either a three year term or a two year term.
 Except as provided below, the director shall serve until a successor has been elected by the board of directors.
 Thereafter, each successor director shall be elected by a majority of the board of directors.
 Each director, including a director elected or appointed to fill a vacancy, shall hold office until expiration of the term for which elected or appointed, and until a successor has been elected and qualified.

 (b) In the event of a director’s elected term having expired and two or more meetings of the Board or ninety (90) calendar days (whichever is less) having passed since the expiry of the director’s term without a new director having been elected, the term of such director shall be terminated.